Can journaling help anxiety? Can writing down your thoughts and your daily activities actually help with your anxiety and stress?

 A great resource for if you’re new to journaling for anxiety.
 This book; The Anxiety Journal: Exercises to soothe stress and eliminate anxiety wherever you are is a great way to stay accountable when you’re using your journal.
 It saves you mapping out a blank journal and gives you prompts, mindfulness practises and allows you to structure your entries.

-If you don’t want to have to think about logging your anxious thoughts each day, this is the journal for you.
+If you don’t want to have to think too much about logging your anxious thoughts each day, this is the journal for you.

-All you need is a pen and a journal.
+You don’t need a fancy template though.
+All you need is a pen and some paper.
 Try not to put pressure on yourself.
 This doesn’t need to be perfect at all.
-This is simply the daily thoughts that you’ve had.

 It doesn’t even have to strictly be about your thoughts, your logs can simply be about what happened in your day.
 If you really want to get the full effects of journaling for anxiety, you’ll want to score your anxiety levels.